Sonatype Nexus Repository System Requirements

 File Systems

-Nexus Repository stores multiple kinds of data, with two primary storage requirements:
+Nexus Repository stores multiple kinds of data and has two primary storage requirements to keep in mind when selecting a file system:

-- Embedded data (H2, OrientDB, Elastic Search) requires very responsive, fast storage, ideally local disk
+Embedded data (H2, OrientDB (Legacy), Elastic Search) requires very responsive, fast storage, ideally local disk

 File System | Embedded data | Blob Stores | Comment |